 Synthetic pesticides and fertilizers can persist in nature for extended periods of time, eventually infiltrating the food chain (which we are a part of).
 Consider purchasing Less Toxic alternatives or using organic mulch or compost to keep your garden and yard looking its best!

-Pharmaceuticals (Prescription Medications)
+Pharmaceuticals (Prescription and Over-the-Counter Medications)

 Got Drugs?
 NEVER flush them down the drain!
 Recent reports of trace levels of pharmaceutical compounds in our nation’s drinking water supplies have raised awareness of water quality protection.

 Unfortunately, pharmaceuticals are not accepted at SVR’s HHW Collection Facility; however, residents have options:

 Recycling used motor oil and filters is easy in the Salinas Valley.
 You have several options:

 - Single-family homes can recycle used motor oil and filters on the curb on their regular collection day.
 Click on the link above for details and set-out rules.